Sweet Potato Casserole

 Can I Use Canned Sweet Potatoes?

-Yes, you can make this sweet potato casserole recipe with canned sweet potatoes if desired.
+Yes, you can make this sweet potato recipe with canned sweet potatoes if desired.
 Just make sure to drain them really well before mashing them.

 Can I Add Nuts to This Sweet Potato Casserole?